stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

     }
 ```

-If we check our goldenBytestring function, we have specified a new directory to store our golden files,so we will have to create this one before running our tests.
+If we check our goldenBytestring function, we have use haskell's ```show``` function to turn the Bytestring into a String.
+We have also specified a new directory to store our golden files,so we will have to create it before running our tests.

 ```shell